avinor/tau/README.md

 Tau (Terraform Avinor Utility) is a thin wrapper for [Terraform](https://www.terraform.io/) that makes terraform execution and secret handling easier.
 It tries to conform to the principal of keeping code DRY (Don't Repeat Yourself) and bases all executions on terraform modules.
 Since terraform already provides a lot of excellent features it tries to not change that too much but use those features best possible.

-There are also other good tools available, see the [comparison](#comparison) at the end.

-## Installation

-1. Tau requires [terraform](https://www.terraform.io/) 0.12+, download and install first
-2. Download tau from [Release page](https://github.com/avinor/tau/releases) for your OS
-3. Rename file to `tau` and add it to your `PATH`

 ## Highlights

 **DRY:** All executions are based on using terraform modules.
 Tau configuration file just describes how to execute / deploy the modules.

 **Dependency handling:** Tau handles dependencies between different modules.
-Executing them in correct order and passing output from one module as input to another.
+Executing them in correct order and making output from one module available to others.

 **Secret handling:** Recommended way to deal with secrets is passing them in as input variables.
 Using the build-in data sources in terraform tau can send anything as input variables to terraform.

 **Backend:** Backend configuration is taken out of modules and defined in tau configuration.

+## Installation

+1. Tau requires [terraform](https://www.terraform.io/) 0.12+, [download](https://www.terraform.io/downloads.html) and install first
+2. Download tau from [Release page](https://github.com/avinor/tau/releases) for your OS
+3. Rename file to `tau` and add it to your `PATH`

 ## How it works

 1. Create a new module in terraform, or use an existing one.
 Lets use `avinor/kubernetes/azurerm` as an example.

-2. Create a tau configuration file that includes the module and sets input parameters
+2. Create a tau configuration file (ending in `.hcl` or `.tau`) that includes the module and sets input parameters

 ```terraform
 module {